Important Changes Related to COVID-19

 The Tax Commission is making temporary changes to help slow the spread of COVID-19.
 Please know that we are doing everything possible to address the tax and motor vehicle needs of the public during this epidemic.
 Return to this website as needed for updates.

 - Federal Economic Impact Payments (Stimulus Checks)

 State Income Taxes: By Utah statute, individuals have the same deadline to file and pay their 2019 taxes as the IRS, which is July 15, 2020.
 Additionally, interest and penalties are waived for late-filed 2019 tax returns and payments of corporations and pass-through entities such as LLCs.
 To receive this adjustment, these returns and payments must be filed no later than July 15, 2020.
-The deadline for submitting sales taxes has not changed, as this may first require legislative action.
-See this news release for full information.

 Federal Income Taxes: The IRS has automatically extended the deadline for 2019 individual and corporate returns and payments to July 15, 2020, without penalties and interest, regardless of the amount owed.
 See this news release on the IRS website regarding the federal extension.